(Last updated: September 24, 2017)

 As far as "plugging in formulas" goes, the easiest way is to use something like Mathematica since it's literally built for this purpose.
 If you need more performance, or if you need to reach sizes that are larger than what Mathematica can handle, you can try out the NumberFactory/YMP project.
 It's a partially open-sourced C++ project that exposes y-cruncher's parallelized bignum arithmetic.
 But of course, you'll need experience in C++ to be able to use it.

-If you're seeing this on the standard benchmark sizes, then your system is not as stable as you think it is.
+If your "stable" overclock is hitting the "Coefficient is too large" error on the standard benchmark sizes, then your overclock is not as stable as you think it is.

 If you search around overclocking forums, you'll find out that Haswell processors are notorious for generating a tremendous amount of heat when running AVX workloads like the latest Prime95.
 And for that reason, many overclockers will skip these stress-tests calling them "unrealistic".
 While this allows for significantly higher overclocks, it sacrifices stability for AVX-optimized applications.
 So it's common for overclocked systems to be perfectly stable for months, and then immediately crash and burn when attempting to run y-cruncher or the latest Prime95.

 If you fall into this category, lower your overclock.
-While this is most commonly seen on Haswell, it has also been observed on Skylake as well as any system with unstable cache or memory.
+While this is most commonly seen on Haswell, it has also been observed on later Intel processors as well.
+Intel Processors starting from Kaby Lake and Haswell-E will run AVX at lower frequencies to counter this extra stress that AVX generates.

 While y-cruncher isn't quite as stressful as latest Prime95, the workload is very similar.
 So if you cannot pass Prime95 small FFTs (with AVX) for at least a few seconds, you stand no chance of running any large benchmark or computation with y-cruncher.